kyma-incubator/compass/docs/connector/08-01-establish-secure-connection-with-compass.md

 3. Generate a key and a Certificate Signing Request (CSR).

-    Generate a CSR with this command using the certificate subject data obtained with the CSR information:
+    Generate a CSR with the following command. `SUBJECT` is the certificate subject data returned with the CSR information as `subject`.

     ```bash
+    export KEY_LENGTH=4096
-    openssl genrsa -out generated.key 2048
+    openssl genrsa -out compass-app.key $KEY_LENGTH
-    openssl req -new -sha256 -out generated.csr -key generated.key -subj "{SUBJECT}"
+    openssl req -new -sha256 -out compass-app.csr -key compass-app.key -subj "{SUBJECT}"
-    openssl base64 -in generated.csr
     ```

+   > **NOTE:** The key length is configurable, however, 4096 is the recommended value.

 4. Sign the CSR and get a client certificate.

+    Encode the obtained CSR with base64:
+    ```bash
+    openssl base64 -in compass-app.csr
+    ```

     To get the CSR signed, use the encoded CSR in this GraphQL mutation:
     ```graphql
     mutation {
         result: signCertificateSigningRequest(csr: "{BASE64_ENCODED_CSR}") {